sprucegum/kagbot/README.md

 kagbot
 ======

-An IRC bot to perform King Arthurs Gold related actions.
+An King Arthur's Gold bot that performs differents actions.